BEST THINGS TO DO IN WASHINGTON D.C.

 Located right next to the National Gallery of Art, you can enjoy art sculptures here, as well as plants that are native to the area.

-Some nights there are free jazz concerts being performed, and if it’s winter, then the fountain in the garden is turned into an ice rink.
-So, whatever season it is, this is a fun stop for families and couples, as well as solo travelers, to enjoy some outdoor time and maybe a little music.
+Some nights free jazz concerts are being performed, and if it’s winter, then the fountain in the garden is turned into an ice rink.
+So, whatever season it is, this is a fun stop for families and couples, and solo travelers to enjoy some outdoor time and maybe a little music.

 This is also our last stop of the day.
 The National Mall has many more monuments, but these are the highlights.
-We’ll be seeing a few more on Day 2, but for tonight, enjoy dinner and drinks at one of the many restaurants that surround the National Mall.
+We’ll be seeing a few more on Day 2, but for tonight, enjoy dinner and drinks at one of the many restaurants surrounding the National Mall.

 Day 2 in Washington D.C.